YuqiGuo105/moment-sharing/README.md

 ./mvnw spring-boot:run
 ```

 The service will start on port `8080` by default.
+A simple health check is
+available at `http://localhost:8080/api/ping`, which should return `pong`.

 ## API documentation